jasminkarki/emotion-classification/docs/analysis.md

 *Explore how you would solve the problem by using machine learning tools.*
 * Task: Emotion classification system
 * Approaches:
-    * i.
-Investigation and building of machine learning model.
+    *  Investigation and building of machine learning model.
-    * ii.
-Investigation and building of deep learning model.
+    *  Investigation and building of deep learning model.